 Allways in Flow – Learn the “Latina Form” As announced, Taiji BailongBall Federation (TBBF), the organizational successor of TBBA (more on this in a coming post), is offering a series of online sessions.
 You have the chance to learn three different BailongBall forms from their creators – and it is totally for free!
 The TBBA […]

-Would you like to not only improve your BailongBall game, but also share what you have learned with others?
+How to become a certified TBBA Junior Trainer – the Form (3/3) Would you like to not only improve your BailongBall game, but also share what you have learned with others?
 Are you thinking about starting / growing a group of BailongBall players or even becoming a coach?
 If so, you probably have many questions: […]

-In this new series of blogs, we introduce you to BailongBall Forms.
-After having launched series on the disciplines of Multiplay and Freestyle, this series on the discipline of Forms aims to complete your picture of our sport.
-This series breaks down a particular BailongBall Form into several parts. […]
+BailongBall Forms – an Example, Part 5 In this series of blogs, we introduce you to BailongBall Forms.
+After having launched respective series on the disciplines of Multiplay and Freestyle, this series covering the discipline Forms, aims to complete your picture of our sport.
+The series breaks down a particular BailongBall Form into several parts. […]